molzri3/NorthHackingDays/WEB/Ho9na/README.md

 ---

+## **not from molzri3**
+This challenge is inspired by the 'Pentester Notes' from HackTheBox.
+I played it, had a lot of fun, and decided to include it in the CTF.
+Thanks to @HackTheBox for the inspiration

 ## **Vulnerability Analysis**
 ### **1. Vulnerable Endpoint**
 The endpoint `/api/mola7ada` is vulnerable to SQL injection due to improper handling of user input in the `name` parameter.
 The backend code directly concatenates user input into the SQL query without proper sanitization or parameterization.